dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 # Crash Course on x86-64 Reverse Engineering

 I started learning C programming and x86-64 assembly in 2021.
 Two years is not that long but its a long time to forget something you've read in a manpage.
-In this repository, I'm going to review some low-level concepts and help refresh your memory.
+In this repository, I'm going to review some low-level concepts and help refresh your memory!

 ![Alt Text](https://github.com/dilldylanpickle/dilldylanpickle.github.io/raw/main/GIFs/we-have-tecnology.gif)